 I have switched to taking the VIP coaches when I have to consider the fatique of having to drive the car for some 5 hours, and having to bear with the traffic jams at the checkpoints and in Kuala Lumpur.
-As such, I have tried taking the Malaysia express buses on several occasions to Kuala Lumpur, Malacca, Genting Highlands, Lumut and Penang for work and also for leisure.
+As such, I have tried taking the express bus to Kuala Lumpur, Malacca, Genting Highlands, Cameron Highlands, Penang and Lumut for work and also for leisure.
 And here's my travel experience...

 Kuala Lumpur & Malacca - there are many departure time to choose from leaving Golden Mile Complex.